 Entomology Advocacy Week

-A July 18, 2018 Science Policy Webinar (embedded below) from Dr. Marianne Alleyne (Univ. of Illinois, Urbana) presents 5 ways that you can take action during Entomology Advocacy Week.
+In preparation for Entomology Advocacy Week 2020 please review the Science Policy Webinar from Dr. Marianne Alleyne (University of Illinois at Urbana–Champaign), which presented five ways that you can take action during Entomology Advocacy Week.

 - Request a meeting with your Senator or Representative

 - Write (or call) your lawmaker about an issue

 - Write an op-ed for your local or national paper

 - Build your brand - and your institution's

 Also, be sure to read the papers in the special collection on scientists and science policy in the Annals of the Entomological Society of America.

 Why the week August 15-21?
 In addition to basing priorities on our ESA Advocacy Priorities, we're tying into some great outreach events that are already scheduled, like

 - National Honeybee Day (August 15, 2020)